menu

 One downside of living in Mayville, however, is that residents on average have to contend with a long commute, spending on average 30.81 minutes every day commuting to work.

-The rate of college-level education in Mayville is quite a bit lower than the national average among all cities of 21.84%: just 12.17% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Mayville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.17% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Mayville in 2022 was $28,713, which is lower middle income relative to Michigan and the nation.
 This equates to an annual income of $114,852 for a family of four.
 However, Mayville contains both very wealthy and poor people as well.